Flying qualities: Relation to stability

 Stability is defined when the aircraft is "in trim"; that is, there are no unbalanced forces or moments acting on the vehicle to cause it to deviate from steady flight.
 If the vehicle is then disturbed, stability refers to the tendency of the vehicle to return to the trimmed condition.
 If the vehicle initially tends to return to a trimmed condition, it is said to be statically stable.
 If it continues to approach the trimmed condition without overshooting, the motion is called a subsidence.
 If the motion causes the vehicle to overshoot the trimmed condition, it may oscillate back and forth.
 If this oscillation damps out, the motion is called a damped oscillation and the vehicle is said to be dynamically stable.
 On the other hand, if the motion increases in amplitude, the vehicle is said to be dynamically unstable.

-The theory of stability of airplanes was worked out by G. H. Bryan in 1904.
-This theory is essentially equivalent to the theory taught to aeronautical students today and was a remarkable intellectual achievement considering that at the time Bryan developed the theory, he had not even heard of the Wright brothers' first flight.
-Because of the complication of the theory and the tedious computations required in its use, it was rarely applied by airplane designers.
+The standard theory of stability of airplanes was worked out by G. H. Bryan in 1904.
+At the time, Bryan had not heard of the Wright brothers' first flight.
+Because of the complication of the theory and the tedious computations required to use it, it was rarely applied by airplane designers.
 Pilotless airplanes had to be dynamically stable to fly successfully.
-The airplane flown by the Wright brothers, and most airplanes flown thereafter, were not stable, but by trial and error, designers developed a few planes that had satisfactory flying qualities.
-Many other airplanes, however, had poor flying qualities, which sometimes resulted in crashes.
+The 1903 airplane flown by the Wright brothers, was not intrinsically stable, drawing instead from the bicycle's dependence on a pilot's control.
+Designers in the early years of airplanes developed a few planes that had satisfactory flying qualities.
+Many other airplanes had poor flying qualities, which sometimes resulted in crashes.

 Handling qualities are those characteristics of a flight vehicle that govern the ease and precision with which a pilot is able to perform a flying task.
 This includes the human-machine interface.
 The way in which particular vehicle factors affect flying qualities has been studied in aircraft for decades, and reference standards for the flying qualities of both fixed-wing aircraft and rotary-wing aircraft have been developed and are now in common use.
 These standards define a subset of the dynamics and control design space that provides good handling qualities for a given vehicle type and flying task.